Horbenkodev/hugo-blog/content/posts/top-ai-agent-development-companies/index.md

 ### Delivery Proof

-It’s crucial to verify that a team can deliver full-scale AI agents, not just pilot projects.
+It's crucial to verify that a team can deliver full-scale AI agents, not just pilot projects.

 * We recommend that you review case studies with measurable outcomes, like reduction of response time, cost savings, accuracy improvements, etc.;
 * Ask for client references in similar verticals or use cases;